isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Growing edibles for eating and harvest hygiene.md

 	<h4>Pest management</h4>
 	<img title="Crops protected with netting.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Netting%20(1).jpg">
 	<p>Excessive use of <a href="/page-index/horticulture-techniques/pest-control/#chemical_control">pesticides</a> can contaminate crops and cause pose health risks if used incorrectly.
 Using <a href="/page-index/horticulture-techniques/ipm/">integrated pest management methods</a>, like netting, regular pruning and companion planting is better for your garden biodiversity and keeps your produce uncontaminated.</p>
-	<p>It is best practice to only use <a href="/page-index/horticulture-techniques/pest-control/#chemical_control">pesticides</a> made from food-safe materials to control pests on crops.
+	<p>It is best practice to only use pesticides made from food-safe materials to control pests on crops.
 If any pesticide is used, observe a waiting period of at least a week between application and harvest for safety.</p>
 	<br>
 </section>